Will This Be The Worst Flu Season Yet? A Doctor Weighs In

-"Our fear is that with COVID being in the community, we're going to see increased rates of hospitalizations," Michael Richardson, MD, a One Medical provider based in Boston, MA, tells Refinery29.
+"Our fear is that with COVID being in the community, we're going to see increased rates of hospitalisations," Michael Richardson, MD, a One Medical provider based in Boston, MA, tells Refinery29.

 Advertisement